Unsupervised Learning of Unbiased Visual Representations: Analysis on controlled experiments

 \section{Analysis on controlled experiments}

-In this section we provide more insights supporting the proposed solution.
-To aid in the explanation of the different steps of the algorithm, we employ the Biased-MNIST dataset~\cite{bahng2019rebias} as case study throughout this section.
-Biased-MNIST is built upon the original MNIST~\cite{lecun2010mnist} by injecting a color bias into the images background, as shown in Fig.~\ref{fig:biased-mnist}.
+In this section, we provide more insights supporting the proposed solution.
+To aid in the explanation of the different steps of the algorithm, we employ the Biased-MNIST dataset~\cite{bahng2019rebias} as a case study throughout this section.
+Biased-MNIST is built upon the original MNIST~\cite{lecun2010mnist} by injecting a color bias into the image's background, as shown in Fig.~\ref{fig:biased-mnist}.
 A set of ten default colors associated with each image is determined beforehand.
 To assign a color to an image, the default color is chosen with a probability $\rho$, while any other color is chosen with a probability of $(1-\rho)$.
 More explicitly, given a label $i, 0 \leq i < N_T$ with $N_T=10$, the probability distribution for each color is given by:

-where $B$ and $T$ are random variables associated to the bias and target class respectively.
+where $B$ and $T$ are random variables associated with the bias and target class respectively.
 The $\rho$ parameter allows us to determine the degree of correlation between background color (\emph{bias}) and digit class (\emph{target}).
 Hence, higher values of $\rho$ correspond to more difficult settings.
-Following~\cite{bahng2019rebias}, we generate different biased training set, by selecting $\rho \in \{0.990, 0.995, 0.997, 0.999 \}$.
-In order to assess the generalization performance when training on a biased dataset, we construct an \emph{unbiased} test set generated with $\rho =\frac{1}{N_T} = 0.1$.
-Given the low correlation between color and digit class in the unbiased test set, models must learn to classify shapes instead of colors in order to reach a high accuracy.
+Following~\cite{bahng2019rebias}, we generate different biased training set, by selecting $~{\rho \in \{0.990, 0.995, 0.997, 0.999 \}}$.
+To assess the generalization performance when training on a biased dataset, we construct an \emph{unbiased} test set generated with $\rho =\frac{1}{N_T} = 0.1$.
+Given the low correlation between color and digit class in the unbiased test set, models must learn to classify shapes instead of colors to reach a high accuracy.